peterhanania/peterhanania/README.md

 ![](https://hit.yhype.me/github/profile?user_id=72696414)
 ## :wave: Hello there!
-Welcome to this beautiful place called GitHub,
+Welcome to my profile
 ![](https://komarev.com/ghpvc/?username=peterhanania)

 My name is Peter, a full-stack developer working on several open-sourced projects that you can find in here!